hopv/syng/README.md

             weakest preconditions;
           [`Lang`](src/Symp/Model/Hor/Lang.agda) for language-specific lemmas on
             the weakest preconditions;
-          [`Mem`](src/Symp/Model/Hor/Mem.agda) for semantic fancy update and
+          [`Heap`](src/Symp/Model/Hor/Heap.agda) for semantic fancy update and
-            weakest precondition lemmas for the memory.
+            weakest precondition lemmas for the heap.
         * [`Adeq`](src/Symp/Model/Hor/Adeq.agda) for the adequacy of the semantic partial and total weakest preconditions.
         * [`Sound`](src/Symp/Model/Hor/Sound.agda) for the semantic soundness